microsoft/playwright/docs/api.md

 - `selector` <[string]> A selector to query page for
 - returns: <[Promise]<?[ElementHandle]>>

-The method runs `document.querySelector` within the page.
-If no element matches the selector, the return value resolves to `null`.
+The method finds an element matching the specified selector within the page.
+See [Working with selectors](#working-with-selectors) for more details.
+If no elements match the selector, the return value resolves to `null`.

 Shortcut for [page.mainFrame().$(selector)](#frameselector).